Mirror pairs of Calabi-Yau threefolds from mirror pairs of quasi-Fano threefolds: Mirror pairs of -semistable Calabi--Yau threefolds of type II

 The polytope $\Delta$ in Example \ref{exam1} gives rise to the pair $(M_{\mcZ_\Delta}, M_{\mcZ_{\Delta^\circ}})$ of Calabi--Yau threefolds with

 Note that there are some multiplicities of mirror pairs in the Batyrev mirror construction in \cite{Ba}, due to the fact that desingularizations of Calabi--Yau hypersurfaces in Gorenstein toric Fano fourfolds may not be unique.
+There also have been found multiplicities to some of Borcea--Voisin mirror pairs (\cite{ABS}).
 There are similar multiplicities in the mirror construction of this paper.